German Accusative Case (der Akkusativ)

 Table 1.3

-However, masculine nouns that are weakly declension, ending with an -e(n) in the plural, and have the article “der” display a special declension in the accusative case.
-They take the –e(n) ending in the singular as if they were plural.
+However, masculine nouns with weak declension, which end in -e(n) in the plural and have the article “der,” show a special declension in the accusative case.
+In the singular, they take the –e(n) ending, as if they were plural.
 For example:

 CasesSingularPlural